Intuitive Guide to Angles, Degrees and Radians

 360 is close enough for government work.
 It fits nicely into the Babylonian base-60 number system, and divides well (by 2, 3, 4, 6, 10, 12, 15, 30, 45, 90… you get the idea).

 Earth lucked out: ~360 is a great number of days to have in a year.
-But it does seem arbitrary: on Mars we’d have roughly ~680 degrees in a circle, for the longer Martian year (Martian days are longer too, but you get the idea).
+But it does seem arbitrary: on Mars we’d have roughly ~680 degrees in a circle, for the longer Martian year.
 And in parts of Europe they’ve used gradians, where you divide a circle into 400 pieces.

 Many explanations stop here saying, “Well, the degree is arbitrary but we need to pick some number.”
 Not here: we’ll see that the entire premise of the degree is backwards.